Fairfield

 Steps to pitching

-2. Fill in the pitch submission form to the best of your ability.
-The Club Committee is there to help you if you have questions or need guidance.
+Fill in the pitch submission form to the best of your ability.
+The Content Committee is there to help you if you have questions or need guidance.
 Use them.

-4. You’ll pitch online to the Club Committee who will assess your pitch against the selection criteria.
+You’ll pitch online to the Content Committee who will assess your pitch against the selection criteria.

 Tips for pitching

-When you present your pitch to the Club Committee, they assess your pitch against the following criteria:
+When you present your pitch to the Content Committee, they assess your pitch against the following criteria:

-3. Impact: Who will benefit from your idea being made?
+Impact: Who will benefit from your idea being made?
 Are you spotlighting a hidden figure?
-Are you elevating a member of the crew?
-Don’t let this point warp the DNA of your idea.
+Are you elevating the skills of a member (or members) of the crew?
+Don’t let this point change the core of your idea.
 The committee just wants to see how well you understand the impact of making this project.

 Good luck!
 Make sure you ask questions!